 Important Upcoming Dates for Tar Sands Campaign

-Dec.
-9: The Zoning and Land Regulation Committee will again take up the conditional use permit at their Jan.
+IMPORTANT DATE CHANGE: The Zoning and Land Regulation Committee will again take up the conditional use permit at their Jan.
 13, 2015 MEETING (MOVED OFF THE DEC.
 23 MEETING.
 Public testimony will not be allowed at this meeting but we encourage people to again attend.
 If you have not already done so, we encourage everyone to submit comments to the Zoning and Land Regulation committee.
 Be sure to state that you are writing to oppose CUP 02291 for Enbridge Energy Company, which was before the Committee on October 28 and Nov.
 11.

 We have been asked to explain what limits constrain Dane County’s ability to outright reject approval of the pump station near Marshall needed to increase the capacity of the Enbridge pipeline through Wisconsin carrying tar sands oil to 1.2 million barrels per day.

 The answer is that, under the Interstate Commerce and Supremacy clauses of the US Constitution, state and local governments may neither impose their own safety requirements on the pipe nor outright reject pipelines approved by a federal agency called the Pipeline Hazardous Material Safety Administration.

 However, that does not mean state and local governments are without any power.
 Rather there is shared responsibility over the pipeline with states having authority over siting and, along with localities, environmental and health related standards and clean up issues.